Canop/broot/website/docs/common-problems.md

 # alt-enter (or other shortcut) isn't available

-Most terminals intercept a few keybaord shorctut for their own features.
+Most terminals intercept a few keyboard shortcut for their own features.

-If a shorcut isn't available for broot and you can't or don't want to remap the one of your terminal, the solution is to change the shortcut in broot.
+If a shortcut isn't available for broot and you can't or don't want to remap the one of your terminal, the solution is to change the shortcut in broot.

 * [specific solution for alt-enter](https://github.com/Canop/broot/issues/86#issuecomment-635974557)
 * [general shortcut configuration](../conf_verbs/#keyboard-key)